kalyanavvaru/selfdrivingcar-2-advanced-lane-finding/README.md

 I used a combination of color and gradient thresholds to generate a binary image (`cal_threshold_binary_image(img, grad_thresh, color_thresh)` in `./AdvancedLaneFinding.ipynb`).
 Here's an example of my output for this step.
 Here I have stacked both gradient thresholded binary image and thresholded s color channel.

+For gradient thresholding I have chosen following hyperparameters.
+The gradient threshold are with minimum of 20 and maximum of 100.
+For s channel color thresholding min and max values are 170 and 255 respectively.

 | Original Image | After binary thresholding |
 |---|---|
 |![test_prior_binarycombo][test_prior_binarycombo]|![binarycombo][binarycombo]|